This repository contains the reference Swift client for the InfluxDB 2.x.

 @Option(name: .shortAndLong, help: "Duration bucket will retain data.")

-private var retention: Int = 3600
+private var retention: Int64 = 3600

-@Option(name: .shortAndLong, help: "The ID of the organization.")
+@Option(name: .shortAndLong, help: "Specifies the organization name.")

 @Option(name: .shortAndLong, help: "Authentication token.")